dumplinghusky/PasswordListManager/README.md

-***THIS PROJECT IS STILL UNDERDEVELOPMENT AND ONLY SORTA WORKS IN ITS CURRENT STATE***
+***THIS PROJECT IS STILL UNDER DEVELOPMENT AND ONLY SORTA WORKS IN ITS CURRENT STATE***
 # Password List Generator
-Create a password wordlist with patterns and known info.
+Create a targeted password wordlist with patterns and known info.

 ## About